ManideepPaul/live-class-project-07/README.md

 <br>

 I was strugling to align `left-section` and `right-section`.
-After learning more about CSS finally able to fixed the issue.
+After learning more about Flex-Box finally able to align them.

 - It took me around **2 hour 30 min** max to complete the project.